jaqobb/dependency-injector/readme.md

-## DependencyInjector
+## Dependency Injector
-Inject dependencies directly into your Java code without increasing jar file size.
+A library to inject dependencies directly into your Java code without increasing jar file size.

-### Purposes of this project
+### Idea of the project
 This project gives the possibility to use external dependencies in your applications without increasing the final jar size due to dependency shading.

 ### Requirements